ben-mini/ben-mini.github.io/about.md

 Hi 👋,

 Ben, here!
-I'm the VP of Customer Success at [Kibu](https://kibuhq.com/) living in NYC.
+I do Product and Customer Success at [Kibu](https://kibu.com/) living in NYC.
 I've worked as an automation engineer, project manager, and solution architect.
-I also have a fascination with product, edtech, and why tech companies do the things they do.
+My most foundational curiosities lie in product, edtech, and why tech companies do the things they do.

 I made `ben-mini` to jot down "mini essays".
 A mini essay is a stress-free way for me to record remarkable ideas from blogs, books, podcasts, friends, or my own experience.
 By forcing me to articulate my thoughts, my goal is for `ben-mini` to help me become a better technologist, strategist, and writer.